Overview of Autonomous Databases

 Note the following about using an ACL with your Autonomous Database:

 - When you restore a database the existing ACLs are not overwritten by the restore.

 - The network ACL applies to the database connections and Oracle Machine Learning notebooks.
 If an ACL is defined and you try to login to Oracle Machine Learning from a client whose IP is not specified on the ACL you will see a "login rejected based on access control list set by the administrator" error.

-- Oracle Application Express (APEX), RESTful services, and SQL Developer Web are subject to ACLs.
+- Oracle Application Express (APEX), RESTful services, and Oracle Database Actions are subject to ACLs.
 You can create rules specifying Virtual Cloud Networks, Virtual Cloud Network OCIDs, IP addresses, or CIDR blocks to control access to these tools.

 - The Autonomous Database Service console is not subject to ACL rules.